-Mr. Therriault referred to Keene's 2010 Comprehensive Master Plan's second of six vision focus areas, A Unique Natural Environment, which states that, "The natural environment addresses the natural areas (green spaces, plants and animals, hillsides and waterways) within and around our City, as well as the man-made areas (green infrastructure, parks, agriculture, and gardens) (page 19).
-With the proper design, open spaces and the greenway connections between them can provide an important opportunity for environmental stewardship and education (page 95)."
-Mr. Therriault said that if Keene were a Bee City, pollinators would be an important component of any environmental stewardship and education.
-He was interested in the earlier discussion of replanting after Island Street bridge reconstruction and suggested considering not just native plants, but those that support native pollinators.
+Mr. Therriault referred to Keene's 2010 Comprehensive Master Plan's second of six vision focus areas, A Unique Natural Environment, which states that, "The natural environment addresses the

+- 190 City, as well as the man-made areas (green infrastructure, parks, agriculture, and gardens) (page - 191 19).
+With the proper design, open spaces and the greenway connections between them can - provide an important opportunity for environmental stewardship and education (page 95)." - 193 Mr. Therriault said that if Keene were a Bee City, pollinators would be an important component - of any environmental stewardship and education.
+He was interested in the earlier discussion of - replanting after Island Street bridge reconstruction and suggested considering not just native - 196 plants, but those that support native pollinators.